JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 using one of the tools of your choice, select the following components from the `spring boot initializr`

-* springboot: 2.1.3.RELEASE (spring boot project that will handle our below dependencies and build)
+* springboot: 2.2.2.RELEASE (spring boot project that will handle our below dependencies and build)
 * general:
     * lombok (utility to avoid the ceremony of getters setters and the like)
 * SQL:
     * postgreSQL (the database driver)
     * JDBC (spring jdbc module to handle DB connections et als)
-    * JPA (spring JPA module to handle connections et als)
+    * JPA (spring JPA module to handle DB connections et als)
     * Liquibase (database maintenance)
 * Web:
     * web (spring project that provides infrastructure for rest, mappings et als)